-I made this DIY essential oil perfume for a 6 ml refillable perfume atomizer bottle so I could carry it in my handbag.
+I made this DIY essential oil perfume for a 30 ml diamond perfume spray bottle.
+But, I’ve also made it in a 6 ml perfume atomizer bottle so I could carry it in my handbag.
 You can choose any size of a perfume bottle to make yours.
 Take a look at the Oily Chic Look Book for lots of pretty options!

 Perfume Ingredients & Supplies: